Los Angeles

 Travis wiped the rain from his scalp.
 “The storm is getting worse.”

-The Priest smiled.
 “A good night for a baptism.”

 “You’re a sick fuck, you know that?”

 The Priest didn’t deny it.
+He reached for the hustler’s belt.

 Travis whistled, impressed.
 “Where did you get it?”